orenvadi/test-task-blockchain/Project-1/README.md

     ```

 2. Alternatively, the configuration can be provided via environment variables:
-    - `PORT`: The port number to run the server on (e.g., `8080`).
+    - `PORT`: The port number to run the server(`8080`).
-    - `URL`: The URL of the external service providing the NGL token supply.
+    - `URL`: The URL of the external service providing the NGL token.

 ## Running the Application

-1. Make sure the config is set up properly (either by providing a `config.json` file or setting environment variables).
+1. Config must be properly setted up (either by a `config.json` or environment variables .env).
 2. Build the application and run:

    ```bash